michanto/cdk-orchestration/API.md

 ### LambdaCustomResource <a name="LambdaCustomResource" id="@michanto/cdk-orchestration.custom_resources.LambdaCustomResource"></a>

-This is a drop-in replacement for AwsCustomResource (not yet fully featured).
+This is a drop-in replacement for AwsCustomResource.

 Provides it's own runtime similar to that of AwsCustomResource, but deserializes the Lambda return value when the responseBufferField property is set to Payload.